WayneBrown/learnwebgl2/_sources/12_advanced_rendering/02_hidden_surface_removal.rst

     + Correct.

-  - Sorting graphic primitives based on their distance from the camera requires that the data that defines the graphic primitives be copied to the GPU over and over again.
+  - Sorting graphic primitives based on their distance from the camera requires the data that defines the graphic primitives be copied to the GPU over and over again.

     + Correct.